masaki925/cv/en/readme.md

 - BI tool for internal use
   - BI tool aggregates data from various internal databases & predicts KPIs using Machine Learning
-  - Developed data process batches & sysytem design of new BI feature, corporating with partner system vendors
+  - Developed data process batches & system design of new BI feature, cooperating with partner system vendors

 - New Business Development
   - Advised as a Tech Advisor in order to ensure which function is able to get data for the KPI or our property